dongluochen/container-notes/SwarmAzure/SwarmInAzure.md

 ```
 netsh advfirewall firewall add rule name="docker swarm" dir=in action=allow protocol=tcp localport=2375 enable=yes
 ```

 You can run Windows Swarm manager in standalone mode.
 Here we add it to the existing HA manager list.
 Copy swarm.exe binary to the Windows server (10.0.0.8).
 The command to start a Windows manager is the same as other servers.
+It registers the worker nodes base on discovery from Consul.

 ```
 PS C:\Users\dchen> .\swarm.exe -l debug manage -H 0.0.0.0:2375 --replication --advertise 10.0.0.8:2375 -discovery-opt kv.path=docker/nodes consul://10.0.0.4:8500